Course Title: Master of Arts in Law (Professional)

-The Master of Arts in Law (Professional) is a post-graduate law degree providing a pathway to both branches of the legal profession.
-It also offers a firm grounding in law for those wishing to pursue careers in public service, regulation, professional services and other sectors requiring comprehensive legal knowledge and analytical skills.
+The Master of Arts in Law (Professional) is a comprehensive, yet flexible, post-graduate law degree designed to fast-track graduates to a successful career in the legal professions and other careers requiring comprehensive legal knowledge and analytic skills.

-Classes are held, in the main, during the day.
-Some subjects are offered in the evening.
+Classes are held, in the main, between 9am and 6pm Monday-Friday with some modules offered in the evening.
 Timetables allow students to attend classes covering all 8 FE1 subjects from Monday-Wednesday.
-A sample timetable is available from the law office: firstname.lastname@example.org.
+A sample timetable is available from firstname.lastname@example.org.

 The programme also has a consistent track record of producing graduates who are well-placed to succeed in competitions for public service employment and to obtain positions in highly regulated industries such as pharmaceuticals, Information Technology, Banking and Finance, Insurance and Energy.
 It is also suitable for professionals looking to upskill in law.

 All students take a Legal Skills module in their first year of registration.
 This module emphasises practical skills such as research, writing and advocacy.
 Students also participate in moot courts, prepare and deliver presentations and work together in completing group projects.